steven-strange-3154/EasyString/README.md

 ### Description
-A custom string class that doesn't depends on NULL terminator and implements a easy to use Python like string object with all proper and expected string manipulation methods which are available in Python like str.upper(), str.lower(), str.title() etc.
+A custom string class that doesn't depends on NULL terminator and implements an easy to use Python like string object with all proper and expected string manipulation methods which are available in Python like str.upper(), str.lower(), str.title() etc.